 You can list fragrance as just "fragrance," and you can list any ingredients that are less than 1 percent of the total formula in any order at the end of the list of ingredients.

 If you plan to list ingredients, you have a choice of listing the ingredients before processing or the transformed ingredients after saponification or soap-making.

 The ingredients that you put into your soap pot, unlike those in a lotion or a cream, go through a chemical reaction.
 Quite literally, the ingredients that you put in are not the same ingredients that come out.
 For example, Ann Bramson's Castile Soap recipe has:

 - 1.4 oz. of fragrance oil

-You can list those ingredients as beef tallow, water, olive oil, sodium hydroxide, and fragrance—the ingredients before the process.
-Or, you can list the ingredients as sodium tallowate (the "salt" made from the combination of the tallow and the lye), water, sodium olivate (the "salt" made from the combination of the olive oil and the lye), beef tallow (there's still some remaining in the soap due to superfatting), olive oil (ditto, from the superfatting), glycerin, and fragrance.
+You can list those ingredients as beef tallow, water, olive oil, sodium hydroxide, and fragrance, which are the ingredients before the process.
+Alternatively, you can list the ingredients as sodium tallowate (the "salt" made from the combination of the tallow and the lye), water, sodium olivate (the "salt" made from the combination of the olive oil and the lye), beef tallow (there's still some remaining in the soap due to superfatting), olive oil (ditto, from the superfatting), glycerin, and fragrance.

 Ingredients List Hybrid

-Some soapmakers when making ingredients lists do a sort of hybrid of the two.
-For example, for the same castile soap recipe, you may see saponified beef tallow and olive oil, water, glycerin, and fragrance.
+When making ingredients lists, some soap-makers do a sort of hybrid of the two methods listed above.
+For example, for the same Castile soap recipe, you may see saponified beef tallow and olive oil, water, glycerin, and fragrance.
 It's theoretically correct, in that it's listing the ingredients.
 The main reason that people use this list is that they do not want to list sodium hydroxide as an ingredient and they do not know how to label it in the more complicated second way.